โœ•

 CAT Section-wise Weightage and Questions Distribution

-The weightage of all three sections with the number of MCQs and TITA questions asked is tabulated below:
+The weightage of all three sections with the number of MCQs and TITA questions is as below:

 Sections Number of MCQs Number of TITAs Weightage of Questions